67272-App-Design-Dev/lab6-bookmanager-starter/README.md

 1. For this project we are using another version of the BookManager application we've developed previously.
 To get a copy of this new project, use git to clone the [BookManager_3 project on github](https://github.com/67272-App-Design-Dev/lab6-bookmanager-starter) and review the contents before proceeding.
 Do not use your own lab 3 for your starter code as the models are slightly different.

 2. Run `bundle install` from the terminal to install the new gems used in this project.
+Then run `rails generate validates_timeliness:install` to install the updated `validates_timeliness` gem.

     **Commit these changes to git.**